 Non-Utility Minor Works - Works within Road Reserve Permit - Application (pdf, 165KB)

-‘Minor Works’ are typically considered to be jobs such as house drain connections or service connections to properties.
+‘Minor Works’ are typically considered to be jobs such as service connections to properties.

 However if the works are: